DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 #### Light and Vision

 Certain types of Checks require light and vision to see the environment or a target effectively.
-The amount of light available impacts Checks for most characters.
-There are some Powers that affect a character's abilities depending on the amount of light available.
+The amount of light available impacts Checks for most creatures.
+There are some Powers that affect a creature's abilities depending on the amount of light available.

 **Partial Darkness:** When making a Detection or Investigation Check in partial darkness, draw with the Lower Hand.